VictoriaMetrics/VictoriaMetrics/docs/stream-aggregation.md

   outputs: [total]

   # keep_metric_names instructs keeping the original metric names for the aggregated samples.
+  # This option can't be enabled together with `-streamAggr.keepInput` or `-remoteWrite.streamAggr.keepInput`.
-  # This option can be set only if outputs list contains only a single output.
+  # This option can be set only if outputs list contains a single output.
   # By default, a special suffix is added to original metric names in the aggregated samples.
   # See https://docs.victoriametrics.com/stream-aggregation/#output-metric-names
   #